Rule 4. Prosecution of public offenses.

 (a) Unless otherwise provided, all offenses shall be prosecuted by indictment or information sworn to by a person having reason to believe the offense has been committed.

 (b) An indictment or information shall charge the offense for which the defendant is being prosecuted by using the name given to the offense by common law or by statute or by stating in concise terms the definition of the offense sufficient to give the defendant notice of the charge.
+If issued, the information shall include the citation number.
+Failure to include the number will not affect the courtís jurisdiction.
 An information may contain or be accompanied by a statement of facts sufficient to make out probable cause to sustain the offense charged where appropriate.
 Such things as time, place, means, intent, manner, value and ownership need not be alleged unless necessary to charge the offense.
 Such things as money, securities, written instruments, pictures, statutes and judgments may be described by any name or description by which they are generally known or by which they may be identified without setting forth a copy.
 However, details concerning such things may be obtained through a bill of particulars.
 Neither presumptions of law nor matters of judicial notice need be stated.

 (c) The court may strike any surplus or improper language from an indictment or information.